digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     This package contains the *implementation* of observable or reference data related workflows.
 It contains the following modules:

-    - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`: An implementation of ``Observable`` that explicitly stores time-dependent numerical values (e.g. equity or rate fixings).
+    - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`: An implementation of ``Observable`` that explicitly stores time-dependent numerical values (e.g. equity or rate fixings)
-    - :ref:`HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`: Holiday calendar of an entity (typically an exchange or a currency).
+    - :ref:`HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`: Holiday calendar of an entity (typically an exchange or a currency)

 - ``Daml.Finance.Util``

     This package mainly contains functions related to dates, lists and maps.
 They are defined in the following modules:

-    - :ref:`Date.Calendar <module-daml-finance-util-date-calendar-17588>`: Functions regarding dates and holiday calendars (business vs non-business days).
+    - :ref:`Date.Calendar <module-daml-finance-util-date-calendar-17588>`: Functions regarding dates and holiday calendars (business vs non-business days)
-    - :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>`: Functions to calculate day count fractions according to different conventions.
+    - :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>`: Functions to calculate day count fractions according to different conventions
-    - :ref:`Date.RollConvention <module-daml-finance-util-date-rollconvention-88672>`: Functions to calculate date periods including rolling dates.
+    - :ref:`Date.RollConvention <module-daml-finance-util-date-rollconvention-88672>`: Functions to calculate date periods including rolling dates
-    - :ref:`Date.Schedule <module-daml-finance-util-date-schedule-32303>`: Functions to calculate a periodic schedule, including both adjusted and unadjusted dates.
+    - :ref:`Date.Schedule <module-daml-finance-util-date-schedule-32303>`: Functions to calculate a periodic schedule, including both adjusted and unadjusted dates
-    - :ref:`Common <module-daml-finance-util-common-41560>`: Various functions related to lists and maps, which are commonly used in several packages.
+    - :ref:`Common <module-daml-finance-util-common-41560>`: Various functions related to lists and maps, which are commonly used in several packages